 Made possible by a Grant from the Hudson River Bank and Trust Company Foundation, the following passes are available for Chatham & Canaan patrons:

-The Berkshire Botanical Garden, The Berkshire Museum, The Sterling & Francine Clark Art Institute, The Columbia County Historical Society, The Eric Carle Museum of Picture Book Art, Hancock Shaker Village, The Museum of Firefighting, The Norman Rockwell Museum and The Thomas Cole House
+The Berkshire Botanical Garden, The Berkshire Museum, The Sterling & Francine Clark Art Institute, The Columbia County Historical Society, The Eric Carle Museum of Picture Book Art, Hancock Shaker Village, The Norman Rockwell Museum and The Thomas Cole House.

 For any questions call us at 518-392-3666 or stop by to find out about this wonderful new program.